About This Page

 PAEMST Texas State Finalists for 2021

-The 2020 competition recognizes grades 7 through 12 mathematics and science teachers whose innovative methods bring teaching to life in the classroom. he Texas state finalists in secondary science are listed below:
+The 2020 competition recognizes grades 7 through 12 mathematics and science teachers whose innovative methods bring teaching to life in the classroom.
+The Texas state finalists were recognized in September 2021 at the Texas State Board of Education meeting and are listed below:

 - Fatimah Aboueisha teaches Pre-AP Biology and Biology at Brandeis High School in the Northside ISD, San Antonio, TX